Skulltroxx/ExpressApp/README.md

 # ExpressApp

-Simple web application that provides services to people seeking mindfulness.
+SereneSoul - Simple web application that provides services to people seeking mindfulness.

 ## My Contribution

-The entire backend is powered by ExpressJS on NodeJS, along with MongoDB database - which is hosted online on Mongo Atlas.
+My main contribution is on the backend.
+The entire backend is powered by ExpressJS on NodeJS, along with MongoDB database - which is hosted online on a Mongo Atlas Cluster.

 ### How to run